rgmcrary/Hangman/README.md

 # Hangman
 Hangman game homework
-Displays use of javaScript and objects
+that displays use of javaScript and objects